 - Noticeably absent in Gundam for all of its Sci-Fi tropes until The ∀ Gundam and the Turn X. Notable for being done with nanomachines somehow.

 - In Gantz, the titular sphere uses a slow teleportation process to send the team members on their missions.
 In keeping with the Crosses the Line Twice spirit of the series, the insides of the characters' bodies are visible during transportation.
 Also, one of the Gantz weapons, the Y-Gun, uses the same process to send captured enemies to an as yet unknown location.

 - Doraemon had the "Anywhere Door", which was a door that could take you wherever you specified.
 You have to be pretty specific about your target location, as it doesn't care whether or not it'd be practical for you to, say, end up walking over the threshold straight into the ocean.

 - Common in Magical Girl Lyrical Nanoha.
 Cool Ships like the Arthra come equipped with them for sending crew members passengers down planets and space stations; good enough mages can transport themselves across planets and dimensions though it will require quite a bit of preparation; and powerful summoners could teleport entire armies en masse and at multiple points as a secondary ability.

-- Secondary character Yuuno Scrya has the apparently unique ability to forcibly teleport an unwilling target, which was used to buy some time against the second season's Big Bad.
-This talent would have some nasty implications, if he weren't too nice a guy to even think of using them.
+- Secondary character Yuuno Scrya has the apparently unique ability to forcibly teleport an unwilling target, which was used in the first season to bring an enemy familiar with him away from the battlefield.

 - Brita in Darker Than Black got the ability to teleport herself and touched living creatures.
 Clothes don't count, by the way (not that she cared much).